chkp-dmorris/CME-scripts/README.md

 ---

-For advanced configuration, see comments and sections in `cme_gateways_advance.sh`.
+For advanced configuration, see comments and sections in `cme_gateway_advance.sh`.